 * Your slow cooker should always be at least 1/2 full, but less than 2/3 full.
-So when you’re at the meat counter, consider the size of your slow cooker, and go up or down on the amount of meat as needed to achieve this fullness.
+So when you’re at the meat counter, consider the size of your slow cooker, and go up or down on the amount of meat as needed to achieve this volume.

 * Trim excess fat from the meat and cut the meat as needed to fit into the cooker.

 * Brown the meat as indicated in the recipe.
 Place it in the slow cooker.
 Follow instructions for preparing the cooking liquid (in my recipes, usually this includes sauteing onions and garlic and adding some wine, broth and seasonings, and cooking it down a bit).
-However, use only one-half the amount of liquids called for in my original recipe.
+However, use only one-half the amount of liquids called for in the French recipe.
 (That is, if a recipe calls for 1/2 cup vermouth and 1/2 cup chicken stock, use 1/4 cup of each).

 * Pour the cooking liquid over the meats.
 Cook according to the timings given in your tried-and-true slow-cooker recipe, checking at the earliest point in the range given.

-* If the bonne femme recipe calls for removing the meat and simmering the liquids to reduce them, you can do this in the slow cooker, uncovered, on high.
+* If the French recipe calls for removing the meat and simmering the liquids to reduce them, you can do this in the slow cooker, uncovered, on high.
 It may take a while, so if you’re in a hurry, transfer the liquids to a pan and do this atop the stove.

 To test this strategy, I gave the Vermouth-Braised Chicken with Black Olive and Prosciutto a try (click on the link for the recipe).
 It worked beautifully, though I must say that the chicken was done in much shorter time than in the slow-cooker recipe I used as a guideline. (the slow-cooker book said 3 1/2 hours; mine was done in 2 hours).
 So check your meats–especially chicken–often.
 Also, I love serving this with Any-Night Baked Rice.